ballerina-platform/ballerina-distribution/examples/grpc-client-client-streaming/grpc_client_streaming.md

 # gRPC client - Client-side streaming RPC

-A `grpc:Client` is created by providing the endpoint URL of gRPC server.
-In the client streaming scenario, once connected, the client sends a sequence of messages to the remote service and waits for the server to read them and return a single response.
+A `grpc:Client` is created by providing the endpoint URL of a gRPC server.
+In the client streaming scenario, once connected, the client sends a sequence of messages to the remote service and waits for the server to read them and returns a single response.
 Use this to send multiple requests and get a single response back.

 ## Generate the service definition